-Key aspects of the engagement with our customers are the customer experience, player protection and, most recently, Covid-19 safety.
-The Group is continually investing in the customer experience from new and relevant gaming machines to refreshed and improved gaming environments.
+Key aspects of the engagement with our customers are the customer experience and player protection.
+The Group continues to invest in the customer experience from new and relevant gaming machines to refreshed and improved gaming environments.

-2020 saw the introduction of the 'Merkur Slots' venues which is expanding the Merkur brand and providing new gaming opportunities to customers often in areas where the Group has not previously had a presence.
-This project for expansion has continued in 2021 adding a further thirty-six Merkur Slots venues to the twenty-one opened in 2020.
+2022 saw the continuation of the 'Merkur Slots' project which furthered the expansion of the Merkur brand and provides new gaming opportunities to customers, often in areas where the Group has not previously had a presence.
+This expansion has resulted in the addition of a further thirty-eight new AGC venues in 2022, two more than were added in 2021.